Nine dead, flights canceled, power out as winter storms hit the U.S.

 Two people were killed when the storm destroyed a trailer home in northwestern Louisiana late Friday, according to the Bossier Parish Sheriff’s Office.
 Local media reported that a third person died after a tree fell on a home in that state.

-A fourth person was killed Friday in the storms when a car slide off the road and into a creek in Dallas, NBC news reported.
+A fourth person was killed Friday in the storms when a car slid off the road and into a creek in Dallas, NBC news reported.

 A firefighter and a police officer in Lubbock, Texas, were killed Saturday after a car slid on ice-slicked U.S. Interstate Highway 27 as they were investigating a traffic accident, Lubbock Fire officials said.